Leaf

 Expertise that makes all the difference

 Orofacial Myofunctional Disorders (OMDs) affect how you breathe, sleep, eat, and speak, but can often go undiagnosed.
-Trestle founder Maureen Cooney is one of the most experienced Certified Orofacial Myologists (COMs) in the Midwest, and our team includes another highly accomplished COM and other qualified specialists.
+Trestle founder Maureen Cooney is one of the most experienced Orofacial Myologists in the Midwest, practicing since 2009, and our team includes several other qualified specialists.
 Our expert evaluations can identify these disorders related to abnormal breathing and oral development so that proper treatment can begin.

 Leaf